Introduction -

 Birds have lost pterin pigments except in eyes, but carotenoids like astaxanthin, canthaxanthin, lutein, and zeaxanthin give skin or feather colours in various groups.
 Biliverdin and protoporphyrin are common in eggshells, and in Musophagidae (turacos) the feathers have red turacin or a green oxidized form, uroporphyrins with copper ions.

 The annelids are a large group of mainly coelomate worms.
-Most have bodies divided into a preoral region, sometimes cephalized, and a series of segments, usually with setae and sometimes lateral appendages, though this plan has been lost in a few lines.
+Most have bodies divided into a short preoral region, sometimes part of a developed head, and a series of segments that usually have setae, though this plan has been lost in a few groups.
 Some also share ciliated larvae in the form of trochophores, also found in molluscs and other related groups.

 A few different annelids are toxic.
 Amphinomidae have protective bristles, found in Eurythoe fire worms to contain complanine, causing painful inflammation when they are handled.
 Some others have venoms or antimicrobial compounds.
 Lumbrineris are notable for producing mucus with nereistoxin, which is poisonous to animals like insects and fish.